tifarekaseke/alu-shell/init_files_variables_and_expansions/README.md

 # 3-paths

-This script counts the number of directories in the PATH environment variable.
+This script counts the number of directories in the PATH environment variable

+#4-global_variables

+This script lists environment variables..